mmeysenburg/DEA/README.md

 	* fixed-length integer, and
 	* fixed-length double.

 More options, including program-tree individuals for genetic programming, are planned.
+The framework automatically divides evaluation over multiple threads, to take advantage of modern processors with multiple cores.

 The DEA was created at Doane University in the Doane Undergraduate Genetic Algorithms Lab (DUGAL), and has been used for several successful undergraduate research projects in EC.
 The framework has a simple architecture that makes it easily approachable for undergraduate research students, even those early in their university careers.